nids-io/ampt-monitor/README.md

   network tools monitor
 * [ampt-generator][ampt_generator] - Healthcheck packet generator for the
   AMPT passive network tools monitor

-## Installation and usage

-This repository currently carries projects for the core `ampt-monitor` as well as the `suricata_eve` plugin.
-Both components should be installed on a Suricata IDS sensor or node from which Suricata EVE logs can be accessed.
-Future development will simplify deployment for the monitor.

-See the [Wiki][wiki] for further documentation.

 [suricata]: https://suricata-ids.org/
 [snort]: https://www.snort.org/